KastenMonster/StarCitizenHaulingTool/ReadMe.md

 # Star Citizen Hauling Tool

 This tool helps you find the best hauling route from over 100+ missions currently available in-game.
+The website layout is designed primarily for mobile use, given that Star Citizen minimizes when you tab out of the game.
+However, it can also be used on PC.

 ## FAQ